pedrocondor/oec-etl/README.md

 ### 3. Run an example pipeline

-The countries dimension pipeline is super fast to run and great way to test your setup works.
+The countries dimension pipeline is super fast to run and a great way to test that your setup works.

 ```commandline
 $ python etl/dim_countries_pipeline.py